 The reliability of workplace-based assessments depends on the cumulative assessment by a number of different assessors.
 The above minimum of six satisfactory assessments gives a reliable indication of the progress of the trainee.
 All assessments, whether satisfactory or unsatisfactory must be included in the training portfolio.
-Satisfactory completion of the minimum number of workplace-based assessments is one of the requirements necessary for consideration of progression in training at the Annual Review of Competence Progression (ARCP).
-The workplace-based assessments submitted to the ARCP do not have to include any deemed unsatisfactory ones (see http://www.mmc.nhs.uk/specialty training 2010/gold guide.aspx, Gold Guide, June 2009, para 7.42).
+Satisfactory completion of the minimum number of workplace-based assessments is one of the requirements necessary for consideration of progression in training at the ARCP.
+The workplace-based assessments submitted to the ARCP do not have to include any deemed unsatisfactory ones.